The steps after egg retrieval

-The days following the egg retrieval can be both an exciting and stressful time.
+The days after egg retrieval can be an exciting and stressful time.
 At Texas Fertility Center, we make sure that we are keeping you informed every step of the way.

 The day after the egg retrieval, our embryologists will call you to review your fertilization report.
 They will let you know how many eggs have fertilized normally and they are available to answer any questions you may have.
 Your IVF nurse will also call to see how you are feeling and review the medications that you are going to begin the following day.
 You will also get a tentative time for your day three embryo transfer.